-When I started flipping homes almost four years ago, I wanted to do so in an area that was established but had appreciation or upside potential.
+When I started flipping homes several years ago, I wanted to do so in an area that was established but had appreciation or upside potential.
 I also wanted something a little out of the norm; suburban generica wasn’t going to cut it for me.

 Neighborhoods with homes that only needed cosmetic or “lipstick” flips just weren’t as appealing as gutting a home to the studs, fixing every problem, and then putting it back on the market for a huge potential profit!

 Another exciting part of urban flips is the real change you can make in a sometimes terrible neighborhood.
 Watching areas go from the part of town nobody will visit to where “all the cool kids want to live” is very exciting and personally rewarding.

 What are some of the unique real estate investing strategies you need to be aware of in order to capitalize on this trend back to urban?

 1. The Houses Will Likely Be in Terrible Shape!

 If you want to see how bad these homes get, check out this video series featuring one of the worst homes I’ve ever rehabbed.

 I think many investors who are used to flipping in more gentrified areas don’t realize the degree of the dilapidation some of these homes have experienced.